leandroblandi/leandroblandi/README.md

 # 💫 About Me:
-Software development student.
+<strong>Software Development Student</strong>.
 Passionate about new technologies and programming.<br>I am a self-taught Web Programmer eager to learn and grow professionally.<br>Looking for my first job, open to any part time job opportunity

 ## 🌐 Socials: